puppetlabs/puppetlabs-satellite_pe_tools/README.md

 ## Limitations

-The pe_satellite module requires Red Hat Satellite 6 and Puppet Enterprise 3.8.1 or later.
+The satellite_pe_tools module requires Red Hat Satellite 6 and Puppet Enterprise 3.8.1 or later.
 This module is supported on:

 * Red Hat 7
 * CentOS 7